 Moran Wealth Management hosts seminars to educate the community on a variety of financial topics.

 MORAN WEALTH MANAGEMENT

 About our group’s founding, our team, and office location.

 Moran Wealth Management was founded in March of 1990 by Thomas M. Moran, Founder, Chief Executive Officer, Senior PIM Portfolio Manager and Earl Sistrunk, Director of Trading.
-The Group now consists of 29 individuals, with a combined experience of more than 100 years in the securities industry.
-The Group has one Portfolio Manager and is headed by Senior PIM Portfolio Manager Thomas Moran.
+The group now consists of 33 individuals, with a combined experience of more than 100 years in the securities industry.
+The group has one Senior PIM Portfolio Manager Thomas Moran.
 We are located at 5801 Pelican Bay Blvd, Suite 110, Naples, FL 34108.